A rhubarb soap recipe that shows how to use Himalayan rhubarb to naturally color soap hot pink to red using the cold-process method

 First and foremost, Himalayan rhubarb is a plant used in natural fiber dyeing.
-In my book, A Woman’s Garden, I take you through many natural dye plants and even show you how to naturally color wool yarn with onion skins.
-In fiber dyeing, you can achieve some gorgeous golden shades with Himalayan rhubarb, just as in the case with those onion skins.
+In my book, A Woman’s Garden, I take you through many natural dye plants and show you how to naturally color wool yarn with onion skins.
+In fiber dyeing, you can achieve some gorgeous golden shades with Himalayan rhubarb, just as as with onion skins.

 Though you won’t find the ingredient for sale at many soapmaking suppliers, you can find it through natural dyeing shops and artisans.
 Online is the best place to search, and the type I’m using comes from the Wonky Weaver in the UK.
 It comes as a brown powder and is sourced from sustainable and trusted sources.